Anoka-Ramsey Community College

 Subsection ii.
 The Secretary, Director of Public Relations, Treasurer, and Director of Technology shall be nominated and elected by current CSS members during the third CSS meeting of fall semester.

 Subsection iii.
 Nominations and elections for all executive board positions during the fall elections shall take place in one meeting except in cases of removal, dismissal or no nomination for position.
+The CSS President can’t nominate any persons.

 Subsection iv.
 Following a nomination, candidates are required to introduce themselves, state their qualifications, and provide other information regarding their interest in the office.

 Subsection v.
-The election shall be held by secret ballot or upon discretion of the president, by general consent.
+The election shall be held by secret ballot

 Subsection vi.
 “No confidence” and “abstain” shall be offered as choices on the ballot.